 Most people with migraines (perhaps 90%) have a family history of migraines.
 If you know about migraines in your family, then it’s much more likely that you have them, too.

 Migraines also often come with a long list of warning signs.
 Many people with migraine experience some symptoms days before the migraine, called the prodrome, which may include symptoms like:

 Not all migraine sufferers experience prodrome, but if you have a prodrome, you likely have migraines.

 Some migraine sufferers experience an aura just before their migraines.
 Auras are usually bright lights, but may be other hallucinations or even vision loss.
 Auras can affect other senses, too, causing strange smells or sensations in the skin.
 They can even cause cognitive or language problems.

 With tension headaches, the primary warning signs are elevating stress and stress-related behaviors, such as bruxism, clenching and grinding of the teeth.
 Pain in other muscles, such as the neck or jaw can also come before the headache.

 Most people will say that migraines tend to be more intense than tension headaches, but pain is subjective, and it’s hard for people to compare their pain to that of others.
 With migraines, though, pain tends to be on one side of the head, while for tension headaches pain is on both sides and sometimes all around the head.
 Migraine pain can even have focused spots of intense pain, behind the eye or ear.

 Migraines tend to have more additional symptoms related to their pain.
 These include nausea, vomiting, and sensitivity to light and sounds.
+You might find that even the slightest physical activity can make your headache worse.
 Aura effects may also persist during the headache.